alexrmelnick/HP-16C-Compiler-and-VoyagerC/README.md

   - Write assembly programs to test the assembler’s functionality.
   - Verify that the generated keystroke sequences produce the expected results.
 ### 3. Write an installer for the Jovial Assembler **(complete for now)**
-  - I have a working executable that can be run on Windows.
+  - Standalone executables are available for Windows x86-64 and Linux x86-64.
-  - You can add it to your path to run it from the command line.
+  - You can add the appropriate executable to your path to run it from the command line.
   - I hope to one day make a proper installer for the program so this is automated.
 ### 4. Extend the Jovial Assembler to new simulators **(complete)**
   - Add support for Jamie O'Connell's HP-16C Emulator.